karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ...
 ```

-You can now expect the API to be served over HTTPs by Kong:
+You can now expect the API to be served over HTTPs by Qordoba:

 ```bash
 $ curl -i https://localhost:8443/ \